tmr08c/tmr08c.github.io/content/blog/2021/04/adding-randomness-to-factoires/index.md

 ---
-title: 'Adding Randomness to FactoryBot'
+title: "Adding Randomness to FactoryBot"
-date: '2021-04-20T06:14:13.265Z'
+date: "2021-04-20T06:14:13.265Z"
-categories: ['testing', 'ruby']
+categories: ["testing", "ruby"]
 ---

-Adding randomness to your tests can help you to build a more robust system.
-While this is true of tests in general, you are limited by the test cases and sample data used in your test suite.
-Adding randomness to your tests can help avoid these limitations.
-In this post, we will cover how to add randomness into your tests' sample data.
+While tests help improve the robustness of your system, you are limited by the test cases and sample data used in your test suite.
+In this post, we will cover how to add randomness to your test as a way to reduce some of these limitations.
+The examples in the post will be using [FactoryBot](https://github.com/thoughtbot/factory_bot), but you should be able to apply similar concepts to [Rails' fixtures](https://guides.rubyonrails.org/testing.html#the-low-down-on-fixtures) and other testing tools as well.

-While the suggestion in this post will not be as robust as the idea of [propery-based testing](https://medium.com/criteo-engineering/introduction-to-property-based-testing-f5236229d237) introduced by [QuickCheck](https://users.cs.northwestern.edu/~robby/courses/395-495-2009-fall/quick.pdf), they are a low-cost step in the right direction.

-The examples in the post will be centered around [FactoryBot](https://github.com/thoughtbot/factory_bot), but you should be able to apply them to [fixtures](https://guides.rubyonrails.org/testing.html#the-low-down-on-fixtures) or other testing strategies as well.

 ## Sequences